Reporting period:

 Trade in goods and services and the single market – why does it matter?

-Trade in goods and services is one of the key mechanisms fostering competition, consumer choice and allocative efficiency in the single market.
+Trade in goods and services is one of the key mechanisms fostering competition, consumer choice and the efficient allocation of resources in the single market.

-This section measures the level of integration of trade in goods and services in the single market by looking at indicators at both country and EU level.
+This section measures the level of integration of trade in goods and services in the single market by looking at indicators at both national and EU levels.

 EU trade integration in goods (levels)

-The chart shows the percentage of a country’s GDP represented by EU trade in goods with other EU countries (average of imports and exports).
+The chart shows the percentage of a country’s gross domestic product (GDP) represented by EU trade in goods with other EU countries (average of imports and exports).
+It reveals how deeply most EU countries’ economies are integrated into the EU economy.

 EU trade integration in goods (change)

-The chart shows the percentage changes in EU trade integration in goods (average value of imports and exports as a share of GDP) between 2019 and 2021.
+The chart shows the percentage change in EU trade integration in goods (average value of imports and exports as a share of GDP) between 2019 and 2021.
+It reveals that the integration of EU countries’ economies into the EU economy is progressing, albeit slowly.

 EU trade integration in services (levels)